ruuda/blog/posts/ai-alignment-starter-pack.md

 _Doing something_ is not an action available to it, and we can always choose not to run it.

+In 2017 I did not think that AGI was close, and I did not realize that building language models could lead to general intelligence.
+At that time I was working in AI research myself.
+(The research was not fruitful, but I learned a lot.)
+In hindsight,
+it is obvious to me that reducing the loss on text prediction can create intelligence.
+If you train a model to predict the next word, it starts start by predicting just word frequencies.
+It can reduce the loss by taking context into a account, so it learns to emulate a Markov chain.
+It can do better still by learning grammar, but at some point all of the linguistic tricks are exhausted, and to reduce the loss further, the model has to understand the topic of the text, and later even model the world it describes.
+Training on text works even when the training set includes fiction and falsehoods, because you can be wrong in many different directions, but right in only one.
+With every new generation of GPT it gets better at tasks that previous generations failed at, and I don’t see any fundamental limits to this.

-My view changed slightly with the advent of language models.
+So my view changed slightly with the advent of language models.
-Maybe these could trick a human into taking some action in the real world, but it seems to me the environment is still too constrained for real harm, and importantly, these models have no memory or persistence, which limits any long-term planning.
+Maybe these could trick a human into taking some action in the real world, but it seemed to me the interactions were still too constrained for real harm, and importantly, these models have no memory or persistence, which limits any long-term planning.